codeonlyjs/website/content/guide/components.md

 ## Raising Events

-The `Component` class extends the standard `EventTarget` class so it can raise (aka "fire" or "dispatch") it's own events.
+The `Component` class extends the standard `EventTarget` class so it can raise (aka "fire" or "dispatch") its own events.

 eg: a custom button component raising a "click" event.